Shidacea/Shipectral/README.md

 * Ruby
 * Rake
 * Git
-* SDL or SFML (only on Ubuntu - on Windows they will be installed automatically)
+* SDL (only on Ubuntu - on Windows they will be installed automatically)

 All of these programs need to be in the path environment variable for Windows to work properly.